 Pharmacies will send faxes for any of the reasons mentioned below.

 If you received a faxed refill request, and the reasons (below) don't apply to you, submit a request to our Support Team.
+Tip: Provide examples of faxes with PHI removed in your request.

 Possible Reasons Pharmacies Send Faxes